 Select the buttons on the right to copy/paste the values from/to an array of values or as a 4x4 pose.

 |Ctrl+0||Fit the 3D view to the selected object(s)|

 |F1||Shows the RoboDK documentation|

 |-||Make frames smaller|

-Double click a robot to open the robot panel.
-The TCP and Reference frames can be modified in this window.
+Double click a robot to open the robot panel and jog the robot axis by axis or in the Cartesian space.
+The robot tool (TCP) and Reference frames can be modified in this window.

-Double click a program to view the simulation slider.
-Alternatively, you can right click the program and select "Run"/"Stop".
+Double click a program to view the simulation.

 Robot tools can be easily created by importing a 3D object and drag & dropping it to the robot.
 The object is then automatically converted into a tool.
-This procedure can be reversed.
-You can also import objects in 3D format to model the cell.
+Import 3D objects to model the cell.
 Accepted 3D formats include STL, IGES and STEP files.

-Once we have a simulation ready in RoboDK, we can export it as a 3D HTML simulation or as a 3D PDF.
-This feature allows you to easily share your simulations with your customers.
+Once a simulation is ready, export it as a 3D HTML simulation or as a 3D PDF.
+This feature allows to easily sharing layout and simulation concepts.